Nagaraja Cholan MA, MLA

 Nagaraja Cholan MA, MLA (credited as Nagaraja Cholan MA, MLA: Amaidhipadai – 2) is a 2013 Indian Tamil-language political satire film written and directed by Manivannan.
 A sequel to Amaidhipadai (1994), it stars Sathyaraj in his 200th film, reprising his role as Nagaraja Cholan from the original, alongside an ensemble cast including Seeman, Manivannan, his son Raghuvannan, Mrudula Murali, Komal Sharma and Varsha Ashwathi.
-The film, featuring music composed by James Vasanthan, was produced by Ravichandran and K. Suresh under the banner of V House Production and shot in Coimbatore and surrounding areas in one single schedule.
+The film, featuring music composed by James Vasanthan, was produced by Ravichandran and K. Suresh under the banner of V House Production.

 Unlike the original, Nagaraja Cholan MA, MLA was unsuccessful.
 It was Manivannan's 50th and last film as a director and actor, as he died a month after the film's release.